chirpstack/chirpstack-gateway-bridge/docs/content/install/gateway.md

 13. At the top of the right column, set “Mode” to be “PACKET FORWARDER”.
 14. In the “Config” text box, copy and paste the configuration data for your MTAC LoRa card and region.
-In addition, you will want to modify/add the following configuration details in the gateway_conf section.
+In addition, you will want to modify/add the following configuration details in the gateway\_conf section.
 Leave any other settings in this section as they are.
-The ref_* fields should be set for the gateway.
+The ref\_* fields should be set for the gateway.
 (Altitude is specified in meters.):

-    ```{
+    ```javascript
+    {
         ...
         "gateway_conf": {
             ...